 the transmission of the buffered group addressed Management frames independently from the transmission of buffered group addressed Management frames of other AP(s) affiliated with the same AP MLD.

-the transmission of the buffered group addressed Data frames that are expected to be received by a non-AP MLD in all the enabled links setup with the non-AP MLD.
+the transmission of the buffered group addressed Data frames in all the enabled links . (#16845)

 NOTE 1—Additional and exceptional rules of group addressed frame delivery for an NSTR mobile AP MLD are defined in 35.3.19 (NSTR mobile AP MLD operation).

+NOTE 2—Each AP affiliated with an AP MLD uses SNS in Table 10-5 (Transmitter sequence number spaces) maintained by itself to determine the sequence number of a group addressed Management frame. (#18523)

-If an AP affiliated with an AP MLD, is not part of a multiple BSSID set, then the AP shall indicate if each of the other AP(s) in the same AP MLD has buffered group addressed frames by using a bit in the Partial Virtual Bitmap field of the TIM element after the bit corresponding to AID 0.
+If an AP affiliated with an AP MLD(#) is not part of a multiple BSSID set, then the AP shall indicate if each of the other AP(s) affiliated with (#16380) the same AP MLD has buffered group addressed frames by using a bit in the Partial Virtual Bitmap field of the TIM element, after the bit corresponding to AID 0.

 The indication is in the DTIM beacon sent by the AP and is based on the latest information about the other APs that the AP has when the AP schedules the DTIM beacon.

-These bits in the Partial Virtual Bitmap field of the TIM element for the other AP(s) in the same AP MLD shall be contiguous.
+These bits in the Partial Virtual Bitmap field of the TIM element for the other AP(s) affiliated with (#16380) the same AP MLD shall be contiguous.

-The bits 1 to N of the bitmap in the Partial Virtual Bitmap field are for the AP MLD where N is equal to 2^(Group Addressed BU Indication Exponent + 1) – 1, and the Group Addressed BU Indication Exponent is carried in the Group Addressed BU Indication Exponent subfield of the EHT Operation Parameters field.
-The AIDs from 1 to N shall not be allocated to a non-AP STA, and or a non-AP MLD that has a multi-link setup with the AP MLD and has a setup link on which the AP operates.
+The bits 1 to N of the bitmap in the Partial Virtual Bitmap field are for the AP MLD where N is equal to 2 (Group Addressed BU Indication Exponent + 1)– 1(#16847), and the Group Addressed BU Indication Exponent is (#16848) the Group Addressed BU Indication Exponent subfield of the EHT Operation Parameters field.
+The AIDs from 1 to N shall not be allocated to a non-AP STA, (#15873, 16849, 17366) or a non-AP MLD that has a multi-link setup with the AP MLD and has a setup link on which the AP operates.

-The first n bits of N bits are used to indicate that one or more group addressed frames are buff- ered for each AP of the otherAP(s) in the same AP MLD in an increasing order of their link IDs The remaining (N – n) bits are set to 0.
+The first n bits of N bits are used to indicate that one or more group addressed frames are buffered for each AP of all the other (#16850) AP(s) that are affiliated with (#16380) the same AP MLD and that operate on enabled link(s) by setting the corresponding bit value to 1 (#16547) in an increasing order of their link IDs.(#16609) The remaining (N – n) bits are set to 0.

+NOTE 3---For example, if all the other APs have link IDs 3, 6 and 7, bit 1 is for the AP with link ID 3 and bit 3 is for the AP with link ID 7. (#16580)

-If an AP affiliated with an AP MLD corresponds to a transmitted BSSID in a multiple BSSID set, then the AP shall indicate if each of the other AP(s) affiliated with the same AP MLD has buffered group addressed frames by using a bit in the Partial Virtual Bitmap field of the TIM element after the last bit corresponding to a nontransmitted BSSID (maximum possible number of BSSIDs – 1) which is in the same multiple BSSID as the AP.
+If an AP affiliated with an AP MLD corresponds to a transmitted BSSID in a multiple BSSID set, then the AP shall indicate if each of the other AP(s) affiliated with the same AP MLD has buffered group addressed frames by using a bit in the Partial Virtual Bitmap field of the TIM element after the last bit corresponding to a nontransmitted BSSID (maximum possible number of BSSIDs – 1) which is in the same multiple BSSID set (#16610) as the AP.

 The indication is in the DTIM beacon sent by the AP and is based on the latest information about the other APs that the AP has when the AP schedules the DTIM Beacon.